dragonboe/Hex-Script/README.md

 Windows Optimization & Security Script
+Fully open-source, change to your liking if you want.

 Summary: Streamline your Windows system by removing unnecessary files, disabling data collection, enhancing security, and eliminating bloatware.